ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Create 64-bit ARM build, then release to Google Play Store (deadline 1 Aug 2019).
 Work in progress: ``build_qt.py --build_android_arm_v8_64``.

+- **For ACE-III and similar:** when pages don't scroll, offer facility to constrain widgets (+/- expand to max size).
+Use this for letters, picture naming, etc.

 - Have facility to upload and/or automatically feed patient details into the server, then have clients restrict to these predefined patients.
 Since we are